ABOUT MEHER BABA

 In 1926 Meher Baba gave out a rich body of explanations on the nature of the creation and the divine Reality, recently published under the title Infinite Intelligence.
 That book is based on a two-volume manuscript, the Intelligence Notebooks, which, now published in print form.

-Such information on various Meher Baba Books and publications may be found on the following section:-
+Such information on various Meher Baba Books and publications may be found in the following section:-

 Meher Baba Activity Centers

-Although Meher Baba observed Silence for 44 years of his life, but Baba traveled many countries a number of times.
-On several occasions his film footages were taken by his followers and also by Professional film makers.
+Although Meher Baba observed Silence for 44 years of his life, and also travelled to many countries a number of times.
+On several occasions, his film footages were taken by his followers and also by Professional filmmakers.
 Visit the following section to find more information about available films and some online video clips for instant viewings:-

 Places of Pilgrimage to visit